soroushfathi/bench/README.md

 ## System Requirements

-MQT Bench can be installed on all major operating systems with all supported Python versions.
+MQT Bench can be installed on all major operating systems with all [officially supported Python versions](https://devguide.python.org/versions/).
 Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/runner-images).

 ## Cite This